 4 - When enabled, the main agenda sessions are shown to the left side of the calendar view.

-5 & 6 - Use the Display calendars drop-down located to the right, to choose which attendee (internal and external participants) and/or room calendars that you want to include in the calendar view.
+5 & 6 - Use the Display calendars drop-down located to the right, to choose which attendee (internal and external users) and/or room calendars that you want to include in the calendar view.

 In the example above, in order to easily set up meetings between Miquel, Jamie, and Nicolas, and to see the availability of Room 1 and Room 2, we have selected the calendars of each attendee and each room in the Display calendars drop-down.

-For external participants that are selected in the calendar view, the user will see all the meetings that the external participant has been invited to via the Appointments module.
+For external users that are selected in the calendar view, the user will see all the meetings that the external user has been invited to via the Appointments module.

 7 - A legend that indicates the type or status of the meetings that are displayed in the calendar view based on their appearance.